kalingwoo/ServerProject/README.md

 # ServerProject
-this is teh project that create a full stack iOS Notes App, using postman api
+this is the project that create a full stack iOS Notes App, using postman api
 # ServerProject